Photo Credit: Rust's Flightseeing Tours

 For outstanding viewing and incredible access to remote places, there’s nothing like flightseeing by helicopter.
 Join Alaska Helicopter Tours – a locally-owned, highly-respected helicopter tour and charter company – for excursions that reveal hidden sites just minutes from Anchorage.
 Spot wildlife from the air, stand on a glacier or land on a remote airstrip.

 There are few things more spectacular than lifting off in a helicopter and soaring over Alaska’s glacier-filled terrain or out across its shimmering waters.
-Suitable for all ages.
-Get a taste for helicopter flightseeing on a 30-minute trip into the 20-Mile river valley and the heart of glacier country.
+Get a taste for helicopter flightseeing on a 30-minute trip or choose a longer tour with a glacier landing.
+Shuttle available from Anchorage.

 Enjoy a bird’s eye view of Alaska’s scenic highlights on a flightseeing tour with Rust’s Flying Service, where every passenger gets a window seat.
 Tour options include a short 30-minute Anchorage Flightseeing Safari, a flight to Denali, Denali plus a glacier landing, and more.
 Tours begin at Anchorage’s Lake Hood, the world’s busiest seaplane airport.